yalcinos/login-register-authentication/README.md

 # login-register-authentication
-This is Node.js application for Login and register page with authentication
+Trial Node.js application which using passport.js to authenticate.